themacadmin/casperSuiteInfrastructure/README.md

 ### dpSyncLaunchDaemon.plist
 A LaunchDaemon to run dpSync.bash

-I typically name this com.company.dpSync.
+I name this com.company.dpSync.plist and place it in /Library/LaunchDaemons/

 ## createLinuxAfpDp
 Create a Casper Suite distribution point on ubuntu 14.04.3